-Besides the health concerns that COVID-19 brought up, the effect of Coronavirus on the economy has been one of the main concerns of everyone around the globe.
+The effect of the Pandemic on the economy has been one of the main concerns of everyone around the globe.
 The old way of doing things has been shaken to the core on all different levels; politics, healthcare, work environment, and education.
 Marketing is definitely not an exception.
 As we face the new state of ‘normal’, business owners and marketers try to find a way to speak the new language.
-Businesses and brands try to create real value as new perceptions are being adopted and new habits are born.
+Businesses and brands try to create real value as new perceptions are adopted, and new habits are born.
 Marketing in a recession is a challenge that everyone is going through together.
 What businesses do now to survive the crisis may reshape the future of business.
-Yet, the main focus is on surviving the recession and understanding how marketing in recession works.
+Yet, the main focus is on surviving the recession and understanding how marketing in a recession works.

 What Happens During a Recession?

 To understand how to approach marketing in a recession, you need to step back and understand what recession means.
 The NBER defines a recession as a significant decline in economic activity spread across the economy and lasting more than a few months.
 Normally, a recession is visible in real GDP (Gross domestic product), real income, employment, industrial production, and wholesale-retail sales.
 When the trends fall across these five aspects for several months, it’s officially a recession.